CakeDC/migrations/readme.md

 This migrations plugin enables developers to quickly and easily manage and migrate between database schema versions.

 As an application is developed, changes to the database may be required, and managing that in teams can get extremely difficult.
 Migrations enables you to share and co-ordinate database changes in an iterative manner, removing the complexity of handling these changes.
+This is not a backup tool, however you can make use of callbacks if you want to backup data or execute extra queries.
+We highly recommend not to run Migrations in a production environment directly without doing a backup and running it first in a staging environment.

 ## Installing ##